On Annihilator Multiplication Modules: Characterizations of some special rings/modules

 It is well known that a ring $A$ is von Neumann regular if and only if $A$ is reduced (i.e, a ring without a nonzero nilpotent) and every prime ideal is maximal.
-Now, we characterize principal ideal von Neumann regular rings in terms of annihilator multiplication modules.
+Now, we characterize Noetherian von Neumann regular rings in terms of annihilator multiplication modules.

 \begin{theorem} Let $A$ be a ring.
 The following statements are equivalent.

 (i)\ $A\ $is a reduced ring and every faithful $A$-module is an annihilator multiplication module.

 (ii)\ $A\ $is a principal ideal ring and von Neumann regular ring.